kahilav2/twitter-dashboard-on-akash/README.md

 ### How to deploy

-Twitter Dashboard on Akash can be deployed by following the [official deployment guide](https://docs.https://akash.network//cli/deployment#create-the-deployment-configuration)
+Twitter Dashboard on Akash can be deployed by following the [official deployment guide](https://docs.akash.network/cli/deployment#create-the-deployment-configuration)

-You will use deploy.yaml file in this repository for deployment.
-In deploy.yaml, you need to specify the TWITTER_KEY, DATABASE_URL, TWITTER_IDS environment variables.
+You will use `deploy.yaml` file in this repository for deployment.
+In `deploy.yaml`, you need to specify the `TWITTER_KEY`, `DATABASE_URL`, `TWITTER_IDS` environment variables.

-TWITTER_KEY is the authentication key of your Twitter developer account, which is needed to access the Twitter APIs.
-You can apply for a developer account here https://developer.twitter.com/.
+`TWITTER_KEY` is the authentication key of your Twitter developer account, which is needed to access the Twitter APIs.
+You can apply for a developer account [here]( https://developer.twitter.com/).

-TWITTER_IDS is contains the twitter identifiers that you want display, as a string, Twitter identifiers separated with a space (without quotation marks).
+`TWITTER_IDS` is contains the twitter identifiers that you want display, as a string, Twitter identifiers separated with a space (without quotation marks).

-DATABASE_URL is where Twitter Dashboard gets its initial data in the form of a sqlite database.
+`DATABASE_URL` is where Twitter Dashboard gets its initial data in the form of a sqlite database.
 The file needs to be hosted on the public internet at the time of deployment.
 The schema for the database can be seen in db-schema.sql.

 Therefore, your deploy.yaml should look something like this: